nestauk/-asf_HP_installer_chatbot/README.md

 ## Key Features

 - **WhatsApp Integration**: Chatbot accessible directly from WhatsApp for seamless communication.
-- **Powered by LLM**: Utilizes advanced language models to provide accurate and contextual responses.
+- **Powered by LLM**: Utilises advanced language models to provide accurate and contextual responses.
 - **Installer-Focused**: Designed with the needs of heat pump installers in mind, offering targeted insights and troubleshooting support.

 ## Prerequisites